Fox682/Projects/Tictactoe.md

 > Past Me Who is a Jerk - "Store the game state in the most asinine way I can think of."

-Since we're using a sort of Temporal Reconstruction to store the bits we can, instead of storing all 9 bits per "frame", store the data in an even more esoteric way.
+Since we're using a sort of Temporal Reconstruction (Key Framing) to store the bits we can, instead of storing all 9 bits per "frame", store the data in an even more esoteric way.

 Using X and Y...
 I know, I...
 I can hear the screaming, I just used time and now I'm using space to